 In looking at the above risk factors, you can reduce your risk of cramping by trying the following tips:

-We usually don’t spare muscle cramps a second thought until the muscle is already spasming and we are clutching the effected limb in agony.
+We usually don’t spare muscle cramps a second thought until the muscle is already in spasm and we are clutching the affected limb in agony.
 Use the below tips to shorten the severity and duration of cramps.

 - Gently stretch the muscle that is cramping

 - Massaging the muscle (provided doing so is not too painful) can help increase blood flow to the area and relax the muscle.